Sunday, December 7, 2025

 Reading Response

 The first sentence is very abrupt.
 I like it.
 It reminds me of Siddhartha by Herman Hesse: enlightenment can't be taught.
 This is a common Indian metaphysical idea.
-And then ironically, because he was asked three times, the Buddha decides to give it a go.
+And then ironically, because Buddha was asked three times, the Buddha decides to explain the unexplainable.

 The Mahāyāna decide- discover if you want to be generous- that everyone is destined to be a Buddha.
 This is a nicer idea and it makes sense why a monk or follower of Buddha would struggle with this dilemma.
 What good is saving yourself if others are stuck in samsara?
 For the Christian analogy- what good is saving yourself if all your loved ones are stuck in Hell.
-Could one really be happy with Jesus knowing their friends and family are burning in hell for all eternity?
+Could one really be happy in Heaven knowing their friends and family are in Hell?

 The problem I see is blatantly obvious.
 Who is stopping some other group from sending The Buddha's Last messenger?
-They would have to have a better message, but other than that there doesn't really seem to be any authority for The Lotus Sutra besides its teachings and stories.
+They would have to present a better message.
+But otherwise, that's it.
+Which leads to my last response.

 Chapter three coming next!